Trig Function Point Definitions

 This material explains the definitions of the six trigonometric functions in terms of an (x, y) point located on the terminal side of the input angle.
 You should be familiar with:

 These definitions also use the distance from the origin to the (x, y) point.
-This distance will be referred to as r and can be calculated like this:
+This distance will be referred to as r (for radius) and can be calculated like this:

 The six definitions are: